 Travel awards: During the year, additional funds are available for graduate students to present papers at accredited conferences and professional meetings.
 In awarding these funds, the department gives higher priority to students who participate regularly in the Departmental and graduate student colloquia and other MESAAS-related and Columbia research forums.

 While we encourage students to present papers at conferences, the department will not fund student travel to the US while they are abroad doing fieldwork.

 Travel funds are generally restricted to students formally presenting a paper at an accredited professional meeting.
 Those participating in a conference in some other academic role, such as chairing a panel, may apply, but the request will be given lower priority.
 Those attending a conference without any formal role can also apply, but should provide clear justification for the trip.
 The request will be considered only if surplus funds are available.
 If surplus funds are available, they may be allotted to those presenting formal papers at a Graduate Student conference but these applications are similarly given lower priority.

 All graduate students in their second year (both those in the Stand-alone Masters and Ph.D. programs) who are in good academic standing are eligible to apply for GSAS and departmental funding for one trip per year.
 All students should apply for the matched GSAS/departmental travel award before applying for a second, departmental award.
 The second departmental award can be used to top off the amount of funding for the first trip or to travel to a second conference.

-To apply for departmental awards at least one month prior to the trip students should submit a request by email to the Academic Department Administrator, copied to the Director of Graduate Studies.
+To apply for departmental awards at least one month prior to the trip students should submit a request by email to the Director of Academic Administration and Finance, copied to the Director of Graduate Studies.
 The request should include a budget, a copy of the meeting program listing the student's role, and a note describing participation in the Departmental and graduate student Colloquia and other Columbia research forums.
 Questions about the application process for both the GSAS and departmental travel fellowship should be directed to the Academic Departmental Administrator.